evoluteur/structured-filter/README.md

 ### Conditions

-Search queries are a set of conditions.
+Queries are expressed as a set of conditions.

 Each condition is defined by:
 - a field